Creating and Running Examples

 └── myPackageTest.chpl

 Examples can either be specified in the Mason.toml, or found automatically by Mason.
-However, to include compile time or runtime arguments for examples, users must explicitly declare them in their Mason.toml as follows:
+Compile time or runtime arguments for the examples to run by default should be specified in the Mason.toml file.
+To specify examples and their arguments, the following fields can be used in the Mason.toml:

 [brick]